 The ELNO must ensure that any computer infrastructure forming part of the ELNO System and in which Land Information is entered, stored or processed is located within the Commonwealth of Australia.

-Digital Certificate Regime
+Digital Certificate regime

-The ELNO must ensure that, where a Digital Certificate is used to Digitally Sign a Document, the Certification Authority is independent.
+The ELNO must ensure that, where a Digital Certificate is used to Digitally Sign an electronic Registry Instrument or other electronic Document, the Certification Authority is independent.

 Without limiting Operating Requirement 7.6.1 above, the ELNO must ensure that Digital Certificates used in the ELN: